neon-bindings/rfcs/text/0000-jsbox.md

 }
 ```

-`JsBox` can be passed back and forth between Javascript and Rust like any other Js value.
+`JsBox` can be passed back and forth between JavaScript and Rust like any other Js value.

 #### `std::ops::Deref`